 - Have a friendly competition with other members of your party for the highest score.

 - Due to its competitive and interactive nature, Buzz Lightyear’s Space Ranger Spin is a great attraction to re-ride if time permits.
-To this end, consider riding during Morning Extra Magic Hours or immediately after park opening, when waits are short.
+Consider riding immediately after park opening or when waits are short.

-- Consider watching Toy Story (1995) and Toy Story 2 (1999) prior to your visit such as to better appreciate Buzz Lightyear’s Space Ranger Spin.
+- Consider watching Toy Story (1995) and Toy Story 2 (1999) prior to your visit in order to better appreciate Buzz Lightyear’s Space Ranger Spin.

 - Consider purchasing an on-ride photo, especially if you have young children.
-Buzz Lightyear’s Space Ranger Spin stands alone among the eight photo-equipped attractions at Walt Disney World—the others are Space Mountain and Splash Mountain at the Magic Kingdom, “Test Track” at Epcot, “Rock ‘n Roller Coaster” and “Twilight Zone Tower of Terror” at Disney’s Hollywood Studios, and “Expedition Everest” and “DINOSAUR” at Disney’s Animal Kingdom—in lacking a height requirement.
+Buzz Lightyear’s Space Ranger Spin stands alone among the eight photo-equipped attractions at Walt Disney World—the others are Space Mountain and TRON Lightcycle/Run at the Magic Kingdom, “Test Track” at Epcot, “Rock ‘n Roller Coaster” and “Twilight Zone Tower of Terror” at Disney’s Hollywood Studios, and “Expedition Everest” and “DINOSAUR” at Disney’s Animal Kingdom—in lacking a height requirement.